metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_machine_pool_v1_manifest.md

 - `on_host_maintenance` (String) OnHostMaintenance determines the behavior when a maintenance event occurs that might cause the instance to reboot.
 This is required to be set to 'Terminate' if you want to provision machine with attached GPUs.
 Otherwise, allowed values are 'Migrate' and 'Terminate'.
 If omitted, the platform chooses a default, which is subject to change over time, currently that default is 'Migrate'.
 - `os_disk` (Attributes) OSDisk defines the storage for instances. (see [below for nested schema](#nestedatt--spec--platform--gcp--os_disk))
 - `secure_boot` (String) SecureBoot Defines whether the instance should have secure boot enabled.
 Verifies the digital signature of all boot components, and halts the boot process if signature verification fails.
 If omitted, the platform chooses a default, which is subject to change over time.
 Currently that default is 'Disabled'.
+- `service_account` (String) ServiceAccount is the email of a gcp service account to be attached to worker nodes in order to provide the permissions required by the cloud provider.
+For the default worker MachinePool, it is the user's responsibility to match this to the value provided in the install-config.
+- `user_tags` (Attributes List) userTags has additional keys and values that we will add as tags to the providerSpec of MachineSets that we creates on GCP.
+Tag key and tag value should be the shortnames of the tag key and tag value resource.
+Consumer is responsible for using this only for spokes where custom tags are supported. (see [below for nested schema](#nestedatt--spec--platform--gcp--user_tags))
 - `zones` (List of String) Zones is list of availability zones that can be used.

 <a id="nestedatt--spec--platform--gcp--os_disk"></a>